 individuals requiring recovery treatment.
 I’m using a lot of the counselling

 skills that I learnt in the course to inform my approach in my job," she said.

 “Being able to register as a member of the Australian Counselling Association (ACA) helped make me look more appealing to potential employees and not all counselling courses allow you register with the ACA.”

 Ella said the word 'health' means more to her than just the physiological state of our bodies or physical health in general.

 “To me it encompasses mental health and a balanced environment as a part of the overall health of a person.
 I think the perception of mental health and the stigma attached to discussing this is definitely starting to change.

 I would definitely recommend the University of Tasmania because I feel there has been a lot of support for students, not only from the staff in the Division of Psychology but also the mental health workshop days at UTAS which helped.

 "I’ve found the support I have received from the teaching team to be really good.
 The sense of community in Tasmania is really strong and you feel this during your studies.”

 Keen to follow in Ella's footsteps?
-Apply now to study Psychology.
+Apply now to study Counselling.